 Applications may be submitted beginning on July 14 and consideration of completed applications for interview slots will begin on August 1 and proceed on a rolling basis.
 Since interview slots are limited, it is to your advantage to apply as early as possible.
 In fact, analysis of previous applicant pools indicates early applicants have been interviewed and admitted in greater proportions than on-time applicants completed in later tiers.

-Complete your application by the Tuesday after Labor Day and you will be notified of your status by the third week in October.
+Complete your application by September 1 and you will be notified of your status one week from your interview day but no later than by the third week in October.

 Reduce stress by decreasing the time waiting for a decision.